If you are unable to get to the polling station on election day you can apply for a postal or proxy vote.

 If you wish to cancel your postal or proxy vote you must inform the electoral services office in writing.

 Your ballot paper will be sent to you at your home or another specified address before an election.
 You no longer need to give a reason to vote by post.
-You can apply for a postal vote for an indefinite period or a particular election.Ballot papers can be sent to addresses in the UK and overseas, but cannot be sent out any earlier than 11 days before an election.
+You can apply for a postal vote for an indefinite period or a particular election.Ballot papers can be sent to addresses in the UK and overseas, and will be despatched the week commencing 20 April 2015.
 Your ballot paper must reach us before polling stations close on election day to be counted.
 If you are overseas, it may be better to appoint a proxy to vote on your behalf.